Superconductivity of repulsive spinless fermions with sublattice potentials

-At low dopings, we ignore the three- and four-body interactions in $H_U$.
-The continuum Hamiltonian includes a kinetic part with anistropic masses $\sum_\sigma \psi^\dagger_\sigma\partial_x^2\psi_\sigma/(2 m_\sigma^{xx})+\psi^\dagger_\sigma\partial_y^2\psi_\sigma/(2 m_\sigma^{yy})$ at two valleys and a two-body interaction term.
+At low doping, we ignore the three- and four-body interactions in $H_U$.
+The continuum Hamiltonian includes a kinetic part with anisotropic masses $\sum_\sigma \psi^\dagger_\sigma\partial_x^2\psi_\sigma/(2 m_\sigma^{xx})+\psi^\dagger_\sigma\partial_y^2\psi_\sigma/(2 m_\sigma^{yy})$ at two valleys and a two-body interaction term.
 There are two contributions to the two-body interaction in the continuum limit, the correlated hopping terms in Eq.~\eqref{eq_swHK} and the two-body repulsion terms Eq.~\eqref{eq_swHU}.
-In the long wavelength limit, the interaction can be written as
+In the long-wavelength limit, the interaction can be written as

-where $g=(16U_2-32\lambda_1)a^2=16a^2[-4t^2/(D+3V)+8t^2(D+2V)-4t^2/(D+3V)]<0$; indicating two-particle ground states are always inter-valley bound states.
+where $g=(16U_2-32\lambda_1)a^2=16a^2[-4t^2/(D+3V)+8t^2(D+2V)-4t^2/(D+3V)]<0$, indicating two-particle ground states are always inter-valley bound states.
 A possible low-doping superconducting (SC) state arises from a condensate of inter-valley pairing $\langle \psi_{+}(\bold{r})\psi_{-}(\bold{r} )\rangle \neq 0$.
-In terms of microscopic fields, we find a total momentum $(\pi,\pi)$ $d_{x^2-y^2}$ pairing with an order parameter $\langle c_i c_j \rangle =[(-1)^{i_x+j_y}-(-1)^{i_y+j_x}]\Delta(i-j)$, where $\Delta$ is odd under a $\pi/2$ rotation.
+In terms of microscopic fields, we find a total momentum $(\pi,\pi)$, $d_{x^2-y^2}$ pairing with an order parameter $\langle c_i c_j \rangle =[(-1)^{i_x+j_y}-(-1)^{i_y+j_x}]\Delta(i-j)$, where $\Delta$ is odd under a $\pi/2$ rotation.
+While the pair has non-zero total momentum, the above reasoning for the pairing is the same as that for $f$-wave SC of low-doping honeycomb model~\cite{crepel2021unconventional}.
 For finite doping, realizing pairing with $(\pi,\pi)$ center-of-mass momentum is frustrated by the shape of the Fermi surfaces.
 This could lead to a transition to incommensurate (not observed) or other SC phases.
-The intra-valley interaction is momentum dependent.
-It turns out that the correlated hopping in the projected model can induce bare attractive interaction between pairs of fermion modes on Fermi surface with zero net momentum (details see the supplement~\cite{suppm}).
-It is also possible that getting close to the Van Hove singularity can promote attraction.
-Thus, a possibility of intra-valley pairing, likely $p$-wave, is suggested.
+Inferring the possible SC at finite doping from the bare Hamiltonian of the projected model is no longer simple.
+The complication comes from the interactions projected on the Fermi surface.
+Nevertheless, we can show that for the intra-valley interaction, the correlated hopping in the projected model can induce bare attractive interaction term between pairs of fermion modes on the Fermi surface with zero net momentum, for details see the the Supplemental Material~\cite{suppm}.
+Thereby the possibility of intra-valley pairing, likely $p$-wave pairing, is suggested.
+We will later discuss the role of Van Hove singularity for SC, which is independent of the role of projected interactions.